9 Energy Saving Tips for Your Air Compressor

-Many businesses misuse compressed air for operations like machine cleaning, drying, ventilating and blow-off, without realising the impact.
+Many businesses misuse compressed air for operations without realising the impact.
 Find more efficient alternatives and save both energy and money!
 Also, eliminate and redundant pipework or fit isolation valves instead as this extra, unused equipment will waste energy too.

 7. Reduce the Size of Your Air Compressor

 If you are using an air compressor that is too big for your requirements and it is compressing more air than you need, this can be both very expensive and energy consuming.
 If you only use small-scale applications, a portable air compressor may be better for you and the planet.

 Or, instead of using one large air compressor for all operations for larger demand, you could use a system with separate units and fixed air line distribution pipework.
 This way, you have dedicated compressed air units for specific applications.